Wolox/fastlane-mobile/READMEFIRST.md

 PROJECT_XCCONFIG_PATH="The relative path to base directory where the xcconfig files are, in relation to APP_NAME and BUILD_CONFIGURATION"
       [optional: default in custom action]
       [example: "%s/Configuration Files/%s.xcconfig" == "APP_NAME/Configuration Files/BUILD_CONFIGURATION.xcconfig" or "my/Custom/Path/File.xcconfig" == "my/Custom/Path/File.xcconfig"]

+SCHEME="The scheme to use for building the app"
+      [optional: PROJECT_NAME by default]
 ```

 For any further configuration, you will have to modify the `Fastfile`s or the custom actions.
+For example, if you want to have the script take care of the changelog and distributing the build, you have to change `skip_waiting_for_build_processing` to false for pilot in the `Fastfile`.

 ## Actions